achekh/neos-critical-github-io/Guide/hardware-capabilities-copy/nfc-copy.md

 grand_parent: "Guide"
 ---
 # NFC
+This section explains the concept of NFC in Mini App.
 ***
 Supports the HCE (Host-Based Card Emulation) mode, which mimics a physical smart card with an Android phone.
 The phone can be used as a card reader because it supports NFC read and write.